Munich Travel Guides

 1 day

 One day in Munich is a single bold brushstroke.
-Start at Marienplatz, climb the town hall if your legs allow it, then drift through the Viktualienmarkt's colors and smells.
-Lunch at a beer garden—Augustiner if you want authenticity, or the Chinesischer Turm in the Englischer Garten if you want trees and light.
-End with a neighborhood walk through Schwabing or Maxvorstadt, where the real Munich lives.
+Start at Marienplatz, climb the town hall tower if your legs allow it, then drift through the Viktualienmarkt's colours and smells.
+Lunch at a beer garden — Augustiner if you want authenticity, or the Chinesischer Turm in the Englischer Garten if you want trees and light.
+End with a neighbourhood walk through Schwabing or Maxvorstadt, where the real Munich lives.

 2 days